graphcore/examples/utils/README_template.md

 ```

-More detailed instructions on setting up your environment are available in the [poplar quick start guide](https://docs.graphcore.ai/projects/graphcloud-poplar-quick-start/en/latest/).
+More detailed instructions on setting up your poplar environment are available in the [poplar quick start guide] (https://docs.graphcore.ai/projects/poplar-quick-start)

 ## Environment setup
 To prepare your environment, follow these steps: